acostapazo/gradgpad/README.md

 ## 🤔 Contributing

 There is a lot of work ahead (adding new categorizations, datasets, improving documentation...), feel free to add and propose any improvements you can think of!
-If you need help getting started, don't hesitate to contact us :)
+If you need help getting started, don't hesitate to contact us :v:

 * 🛠️ Environment